 - Operating instruments: AIRS, AMSU, CERES, MODIS, and AMSR-E, the latter at a reduced rotation rate appropriate for cross-calibration purposes rather than for science.

-- Current life expectancy: Aqua has a strong chance of operating successfully into the early 2020s.
+- Current life expectancy: Aqua has a strong chance of operating successfully into September 2026.

 - Current systems issues: None.